This is how I started using ServiceNow...

 It didn't take too long, and I got on my first ServiceNow project.
 I have to thank Kathee Douville and Chandra Masloski for giving me the chance.
 Kathee for convincing the first client to hire me, and Chandra for believing in my efforts.
 Chandra was a great person, she has since passed away.
 She gave me a lot of great advice, and helped me believe in my potential.

 After that first ServiceNow project, ServiceNow exploded in popularity.
-I went on a crazy implementation spree of 30+ projects and eventually went to FICO as a manager.
+I have since been on hundreds of ServiceNow projects and it was 100% the right choice.
 None of which would have happened if I had stuck using HP.

 When I look back at my old HP code, it is now like a foreign language.
 It is amazing to me that I used to know that.
 So on this five year anniversary, I am reminiscing and appreciating that it was so awesome that ServiceNow found me.
 It truly changed my life!